Mice can chew most things.

 In this post, I am going to give you 5 ways you can use it.

-5 Ways You Can Use Steel Wool for Mice Control
+5 Ways to Use Steel Wool for Mice Control

 To stop mice from getting in, the only effective thing to do is mouse-proof your home.

 Mice can find their way in through the smallest of holes, so the first step is to check around your home for common mouse entry points.
 Any holes larger than half a centimeter should be sealed, but there’s nothing wrong with sealing smaller ones too.

 It won’t take long for a small hole to be made larger because mice are excellent chewers.

 Sealing these holes is vital!
 You can use steel wool for mice control.
 Let’s look at ways you can use it.

 1. Seal Openings

 Mice can squeeze their way through the smallest of holes.
 The only way to keep them out is to seal the holes up with steel wool mixed with a caulking compound.

 Take a walk around your home to identify tiny openings.
 Seal these up.

 2. Surround Entry Points

 The open areas where pipes enter your cupboards are perfect places for mice to get into your home.

 Seal them off with steel wool, and you’ll help prevent a mice infestation.